dreadlocked/ConceptronicIPCam_MultipleVulnerabilities/README.md

-# Multiple web vulnerabilities at Conceptronic IP Cameras with 0.61.30.X web firmware.
+  # Multiple vulnerabilities at Conceptronic IP Cameras with 0.61.X. web firmware.
 A CSRF and Denial of Service vulnerabilities have been found at Conceptronic IP Cameras.

 Tested on: